DaelonSuzuka/nicegui-vscode/README.md

 - syntax highlighting for embedded HTML/CSS strings
 - completions for Tailwind/CSS in `.classes()` method
 - completions for Quasar props, events, methods, and slots
+- hovers for Quasar attributes
+- completions for icons

 ### Todo
 - completions for style attributes
 - NiceGUI snippets